Visit our Re-post guidelines

 It's generally recognized that diet and exercise can profoundly assist with the prevention and treatment of Type II Diabetes.
 However, specific positive results have been seen with regard to sulforaphane and consuming cruciferous vegetables.

 In particular, IR is an aspect of Type II that can cause havoc in a body.
-A 2016 study investigated the effects of broccoli sprout powder, containing high concentration of sulforaphane, on IR in Type II diabetic patients.
+A 2016 study investigated the effects of broccoli sprout powder, containing a high concentration of sulforaphane, on IR in Type II diabetic patients.
 In a randomized trial, 81 patients received either the high concentration of sulforaphane powder or a placebo, over four weeks.
 The end results gave clear indications of lowered levels of insulin resistance.

 Other studies have demonstrated similar results, showing decreased oxidative stress and IR and that "[s]ulforaphane could prevent nephropathy, diabetes-induced fibrosis, and vascular complications," further empowering those with Type II Diabetes.
 X x